Conditions for Large-Sample Majorization of Pairs of Flat States in Terms of $\alpha$-z Relative Entropies: Abstract

 \section{Abstract}

-In this work, we offer the first operational interpretation of the $\alpha$-$z$ relative entropies, which were introduced by Jak\v{s}i\'{c} {\it et al.} \cite{Jaksic2012} and Audenaert and Datta \cite{Audenaert_Datta_2015}, where the $\alpha$ and $z$ parameters are truly independent from each other.
-Namely, we show that these relative entropies appear in the conditions for large-sample or catalytic relative majorization of pairs of flat states and certain generalizations of them.
-Additionally, the optimal rate of converting one such pair into another may be formulated in terms of the $\alpha$-$z$ relative entropies.
+We offer the first operational interpretation of the $\alpha$-$z$ relative entropies, a measure of distinguishability between two quantum states introduced by Jak\v{s}i\'{c} {\it et al.}~and Audenaert and Datta.
+We show that these relative entropies appear when formulating conditions for large-sample or catalytic majorization of pairs of flat states and certain generalizations of them.
+Indeed, we show that such transformations exist if and only if all the $\alpha$-$z$ relative entropies for $\alpha<1$ of the two pairs are ordered.
+In this setting, the $\alpha$ and $z$ parameters are truly independent from each other.
+These results also yield an expression for the optimal rate of converting one flat state pair into another.
+Our methods use real-algebraic techniques involving preordered semirings and certain monotone homomorphisms and derivations on them.